john0387/Project05/README.md

 purpose is to sync up the topmost textbox with the number that the slider displays.
 It is only one line of code, but it does work.

 8. Next is a method called expandDropDownList.
-Note that this method does NOT work, but if it was implemented properly, it was supposed to react to the the add station button was pressed and add the content of the textbox right next to it into he dropdown bar, hence the name expandDropDownList.
+This method is called when the add station button is pressed and the textbox right next to it has a String.
+The said String is inserted at the end of the dropDown Bar, increasing its size by one, hence the name expandDropDownList.

 9. The next method is called HammedSliderStations.
 This method receives the currently selected ID from the dropdown bar and displays all of the